 Yes, marijuana is a Schedule I controlled substance under federal law.
 The feds are unlikely to bust recreational users or licensed dispensaries.
 But they could.

-In addition, people caught with marijuana may be ineligible for federal financial aid.
+In addition, people caught with weed may be ineligible for federal financial aid.
 This includes:

 - Work-Study programs;

 Weed users may also be ineligible for federal housing benefits.
 Pot users may not purchase a gun.
 And pot is banned on federal property.
 Examples include federal buildings, parks, and military bases.